NickDeno/CSE218/Rough Draft Project/README.txt

 	   Justifications for not using different data structures: If we did not care about the insertion order of the posts, we could have also used a TreeMap.
-If we cared about the insertion order, but knew the max number of Posts that would be created, we could have used a LinkedHashMap which benefits from a O(1) search time like a HashMap, and also preserves insertion order since its backed by a LinkedList.
-But since a HashMap and LinkedHashMap are array based, it is not ideal when you do not know the max number of objects being added to it.
+If we cared about the insertion order, but knew the max number of Posts that would be created, we could have used a LinkedHashMap which benefits from a O(1) search time like a HashMap, and also preserves insertion order like a Linked List.
+But since a HashMap and LinkedHashMap are array based, it is not ideal when you do not know the max number of objects being added to it, which is the case.

 	3) User:
 		Main Data Structures: